Kunlong1994/lab3/Lab-01.md

 ## Part C. Blink a LED using Arduino

+(Do not deconstruct what you have set up on your breadboard until you find it necessary!
+For instance, don't undo the LED and button setup that you did in Part B when you start doing Part C.)

 ### 1. Blink the on-board LED
 Arduino boards typically come preloaded with a version of the Blink program on it.
 This code lets its L LED (connected on pin 13) blink as soon as the USB cable starts powering the board.
 Let us modify that program.